Table of Contents

 As we have written above, only through continuous training can we create and strengthen neural networks?
 But it is not that simple.
 Recent research by Princeton psychologists proves that training alone is not enough to achieve success.
 In the end, people who change the status quo and traditions will become more successful.

 Some people feel the urge to create, but may not be able to achieve them because they are engaged in "boring" work.
 But in fact, creativity is absolutely achievable in all professions.
-For example, teachers, this profession also needs to think in a creative way in order to make children interested.
+For example, teachers, in this profession also needs to think in a creative way in order to make children interested.

 It is not only in art that creative thinking is needed.
 We can use it in work and life to find difficult problems or just express ourselves.